tgvashworth/tgvashworth.github.io/_posts/2016-06-27-twitter-search-query-parser.md

 ### Summing up

-This was a realy fun library to work on.
+This was a fun project to work on.
 It was a great learning experience, though I'm still no expert, and who knows?
 Maybe other people will find this post, Canopy or the library useful!

 [twsearch]: https://dev.twitter.com/rest/public/search
 [tsqp]: https://github.com/tweetdeck/twitter-search-query-parser